Looking for a boarding school near Hendersonville, North Carolina for a troubled teen? Would you consider one in Georgia instead?

 During both phases of the program, teens are enrolled in our on-campus, fully accredited junior and senior high school, staffed with Georgia certified teachers.
 We encourage students to get caught up and to also prepare for college, so we also incorporate test prep for the SAT and ACT as part of our ordinary curriculum.

 We can equip troubled youth with the skills needed to become more confident, productive and respectful at home, school, and in the community.
 We provide a state accredited junior and senior high school on campus.
 Our unique combination of a wilderness program, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.